Why Roof Coatings Are Great for Flat Roofs

 Key Takeaways

-- Properly maintained roof coatings can add 10–20 years to the life of a flat roof.
+- Properly maintained roof coatings can add 10–20 years to the life of a flat roof, as outlined in the U.S. Department of Energy’s guidance on cool roof coatings.

 - Installation stays quiet and low-impact, avoiding the debris and delays tied to full replacements.

-- Coatings reduce energy expenses by 10% to 30% through heat reflection and improved insulation performance.
+- Coatings reduce energy expenses by 10% to 30% through heat reflection and improved insulation performance, consistent with findings from ENERGY STAR’s cool roof research.

 - Different properties call for different benefits—commercial buildings often aim for better return on investment and code compliance, while homes focus on comfort and reduced utility bills.